Regularity of quasigeodesics characterises hyperbolicity: Introduction

 \subsection{Acknowledgements}

 The first author was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 850930).
+The third author was partly supported by the Christ Church Research Centre.
+We would like to thank the LabEx of the Institut Henri Poincar\'e (UAR 839 CNRS-Sorbonne Universit\'e) for their support during the trimester program ``Groups acting on Fractals, Hyperbolicity and Self-similarity''.
 The second author would like to thank their supervisor Cornelia Dru\textcommabelow{t}u for useful discussions on these topics.
-We are also grateful to Panos Papasoglu for a number of helpful conversations, and to Murray Elder and Adam Piggott for helpful conversations regarding Shapiro's question.
+We are also grateful to Panos Papasoglu and Sarah Rees for a number of helpful conversations, to Murray Elder and Adam Piggott for helpful conversations regarding Shapiro's question, and to Elia Fioravanti for informing us of Hume--Mackay's characterization of hyperbolicity.
+Finally, we would like to thank the anonymous referees that carefully read the paper and suggested a number of clarifications and improvements.